percona/pxb-docs/docs/backup_scenarios/incremental_backup.md

 `/data/backups/base`, you should see the state of the database as of the first incremental backup.

+!!! warning

-**WARNING**: *Percona XtraBackup* does not support using the same incremental backup directory to prepare two copies of backup.
+    *Percona XtraBackup* does not support using the same incremental backup directory to prepare two copies of backup.
 Do not run `--prepare` with the same incremental backup directory (the value of –incremental-dir) more than once.

 Preparing the second incremental backup is a similar process: apply the deltas